pouladzade/vehicle-tracking/README.md

 ```

 Coverage reports are generated in the `packages/backend/coverage` directory.
 You can:

-1. View the HTML report by opening `packages/backend/coverage/lcov-report/index.html` in your browser
+View the HTML report by opening `packages/backend/coverage/lcov-report/index.html` in your browser
-2. See the coverage summary in the CI/CD pipeline on GitHub
-3. Check detailed coverage reports on [Codecov](https://codecov.io/gh/pouladzade/vehicle-tracking)

 ## License